efe-blue/sublime-swan/README.md

 # sublime-swan

-Sublime Text 3 syntax highlighting and auto completion for `.swan` file(Baidu 'smart apps').
+Sublime Text 3 syntax highlighting and auto completion for `.swan` file(Baidu 'smart program').

+Baidu smart program is a new open ability.
+Developers can quickly develop an samrt program.
+Through searching, users can be easily acquired and disseminated within the Baidu Apps.

 ## Install